“”

 Welcome to a new standard for women’s health answers.

 The premise is uncomfortable by design: a high school teacher, a student, an affair.
 People are calling it gratuitous, irresponsible, unnecessary.
 And I understand the instinct to recoil.
-We want stories like this to come with clear moral framing, warning labels, and a neat bow that tells us exactly how to feel.
+We want stories like this to tell us exactly how to feel.

 But that’s not what she’s doing.